Disclaimer: This information should not be interpreted as an endorsement of cryptocurrency or any specific

 What is Blockbid?

-Blockbid is a secure cryptocurrency trading platform based in Melbourne, Australia preparing for its full-scale launch in 2019.
+Blockbid is a secure cryptocurrency trading platform preparing for its full-scale launch in 2019.
+Based in Melbourne, Blockbid has registered with Australia’s regulatory financial oversight body AUSTRAC to operate as a digital currency exchange.

 Though it is awaiting a full live launch, the platform will support mainstream fiat currencies and plans to offer more coins on a single platform than any other exchange.
 Key features highlighted by the platform include flat 0.1% trading fees, 95% of all crypto deposits stored in an offline multisig wallet and full cybersecurity insurance coverage.

-Phase one of the beta test will provide access to a selection of the world’s biggest cryptocurrencies:
+Phase one of the beta test will provide access to Blockbid’s BID token and a selection of the world’s biggest cryptocurrencies:

 - Bitcoin (BTC)